open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q23: What do I do if I cannot create a dummy account?

 + Note: Before trying the steps below, make sure your planet is up to date.

+  Open your `Terminal` and make sure you `cd` to the designated OLE directory you created earlier.
   ```
   cd planet
   git pull